jamesdaus/SealNet2/README.md

 cmake --build . --config Release

-This will create an updated chipping executable, which you should rename seal.exe and place into the parent folder with sealFindr.py
+This will create an updated chipping executable inside the build folder called dnn_mmod_dog_hipsterizer, which you should rename seal.exe and place into the parent folder with sealFindr.py

-Sample on linux:

-cd Release
+cd build

-cp dnn_mmod_dog_hipsterizer.exe ../../seal.exe
+cp dnn_mmod_dog_hipsterizer ../seal.exe
 (This will create a copy of the new executable with the correct name in the parent folder)